Constrained Probabilistic Mask Learning for Task-specific Undersampled MRI Reconstruction: Methods

+where we approximate the expectation w.r.t.~the posterior distribution $\post$ using $L$ Monte-Carlo samples $\hat{\x}^{(l)}$ from $\post$.
+Although in general, no analytical representation of the posterior exists, the optimization of Eq.~\ref{eq:prior} and $\frac{1}{L} \sum_{l=1}^L \mathcal{L}(\hat{\x}^{(l)}, \x)$ individually is straightforward and allows us to derive an iterative optimization procedure (Algorithm~\ref{alg:berm}) to optimize $\s$.

-Without further constraints, the optimal solution of Eq.~\ref{eq:obj} is $\s = \bm 1$, i.e., the fully-sampled image.
-We, therefore, introduce an undersampling constraint.
-This can be done similar to \cite{zhou_effective_2021} by limiting the sum of all probabilities in $p_{\s}$ to a pre-specified value $S$, i.e., $\sum_{i=1}^D \theta_i \leq S$.
-Practically speaking, $S$ will result in the number of sampled k-space elements as $\sum_{i=1}^D \theta_i$ is the expected value of $||\bm m||_0$.
-Given an acceleration factor $\alpha$, we can define $S = \lfloor \frac{D}{\alpha} \rfloor$ and our final objective:
+\paragraph{Constrained Optimization.} Without further constraints, the optimal solution of Eq.~\ref{eq:obj} is $\s = \bm 1$, i.e., the fully-sampled image with minimal loss, as $\hat{\x} \equiv \x$.
+To incorporate undersampling into our objective, we introduce a constraint similar to \cite{zhou_effective_2021} by limiting the sum of all probabilities in $\post$ to a pre-specified value $S$, i.e., $\sum_{i=1}^D \theta_i \leq S$.
+Practically speaking, $S$ will result in the number of sampled k-space elements as $\sum_{i=1}^D \theta_i$ is the expected value of $\lvert\lvert\bm m\rvert\rvert_0$.
+Given a user-defined acceleration factor $\alpha$, i.e. the ratio between the amount of acquired k-space points in the full versus the undersampled image, we can alternatively define $S = \lfloor \frac{D}{\alpha} \rfloor$ and our final objective as

-The constraint in Eq.~\ref{eq:constraint}, which can equally be expressed as an $\ell_1$-norm penalty for \s, has an intrinsic affinity to be sparse (c.f.~Figure~\ref{fig:optimization-hist}).
+The constraint in Eq.~\ref{eq:constraint}, which can equally be expressed as an $\ell_1$-norm penalty for \s, has an intrinsic affinity for sparse mask distributions (c.f.~Figure~\ref{fig:optimization-hist}).